file-format/Docs/en/web/_index.md

   "draft" : "false",
   "categories" : [ "fundamentals" ],
   "description":"Web files contain data for creating web pages that combine to generate a website.
-Learn to work and open different web file formats such as ASP, CHM, HTM, HTML, MHTML, and XHTML.", "title" : "Web File Formats",
-  "linktitle" : "Web File Formats",
+Learn to work and open different web file formats such as ASP, CHM, HTM, HTML, MHTML, and XHTML.", "title" : "Learn about Web File Formats and APIs that can open and create Web files", "linktitle" : "Web File Formats",
   "menu" : {
     "docs" : {